Bradpk/my-pseudocode/pseudocode.md

   3. Door panel lights up

-  4. Lifting system moves to the current floor of the patron
+  4. Lifting system moves the elevator to the floor of the patron

   5. Elevator Door Opens

-  6. Patron selects floor on control panel
+  6. Patron selects floor from an array of buttons on control panel

   7. The control panel registers a selection has been made